-Focus area 2) Attractive investment framework Goal We create sustainable, economic growth.
-Concrete initiatives 2.1.
-Continued marketing at the Prospectors & Developers Association of Canada Convention (PDAC) and direct marketing to specific companies.
+Focus area 2: Attractive investment framework Goal We create sustainable, economic growth.
+Concrete 2.1.
+Continued marketing at the Prospectors & Developers Association of initiatives Canada Convention (PDAC) and direct marketing to specific companies.
 2.2.
 Continue bi- and multilateral cooperation to support the projects' financing opportunities through e.g. export-import banks.
 2.3.
 Ongoing assessments of Greenland's tax and royalty model including benchmark analyses.
 2.4.
 Increase communication with licensees on laws and investment conditions.
-2.5.
 Ongoing facilitation of meetings between investment funds and the mineral resources industry.
 2.6.
 Development of a certification system for small-scale licensees in order to increase the value of the individual found mineral.
 2.7.
 Work for targeted tax agreements when there is a concrete need and such an agreement that can support the mineral resources industry.
-2.8.
-Increase ad-hoc cooperation between public authorities to support synergies between industries and, among other things, strengthen the infrastructure within transportation and internet communication.
+Increase ad-hoc cooperation between public authorities to support 2.8. synergies between industries and, among other things, strengthen the infrastructure within transportation and internet communication.
 2.9.
 Update of the anti-corruption policy of the Ministry.
 2.10.
 Increased digitalization of administrative processes, including application processes.
 2.11.
 Updating of license procedures, standard terms and conditions, etc. in order to increase the flexibility of case processing, including increased communication with the industry about these.
 2.12.
 Implementation of a pilot project with the MLSA's physical presence in South Greenland during the field season.
 2.13.
 Conducting an analysis of the organizational structure of the Mineral Resources Administration (Department and Board) and possible implementation of a new organizational structure.
 2.14.
 Strengthening societal sustainability by reassessing the IBA agreements with the aim of establishing simple and transparent IBA agreements where all terms can be qualified and at the same time are aligned with the SIA.
 2.15.
 Ongoing facilitation of meetings between the public sector, the mineral resources industry, subcontractors and/or the public.
 2.16.
-Facilitation
+Facilitation of an annual investment conference for global investors with the aim of creating insight into opportunities in Greenland.

-Focus area 3) Critical minerals Goal Strengthen partnerships for action and sustainable development.
+Fokusområde 3: Kritiske mineraler Goal Strengthen partnerships for action and sustainable development.
 Concrete initiatives 3.1.
 Implementation of the strategic cooperation with the EU on sustainable value chains, which will secure the buyer market for Greenland's mineral resources.
 3.2.
 Working for the renewal of the 2019 agreement between Greenland and the US.
 3.3.
 Strengthening international relations to develop projects with critical minerals, of which price and supply may be subject to political conditions.
 3.4.
 Provide information about Greenland and support funding opportunities through the Minerals Security Partnership (MSP) Forum.